 Q: What is the difference between holding shares as a stockholder of record and as a beneficial owner?
+A: Stockholders of record - If your shares are registered directly in your name with our transfer agent,

-A: Stockholders of record - If your shares are registered directly in your name with our transfer agent, American Stock Transfer & Trust Company, LLC (AST), you are considered, with respect to those shares, the "stockholder of record," and the Notice was provided to you directly by us.
+Equiniti Trust Company, LLC (formerly American Stock Transfer & Trust Company, LLC), you are considered, with respect to those shares, the "stockholder of record," and the Notice was provided to you directly by us.
 As the stockholder of record, you have the right to grant your voting proxy directly to the individuals listed on the proxy card or to vote in person at the Annual Meeting.

 Beneficial owners - Many Aldeyra stockholders hold their shares through a broker, trustee, or other nominee, rather than directly in their own name.
 If your shares are held in a brokerage account or by a bank or another nominee (commonly referred to as being held in "street name"), you are considered the "beneficial owner" of such shares.
 The Notice was forwarded to you by your broker, trustee or nominee who is considered, with respect to those shares, the stockholder of record.
 As the beneficial owner, you have the right to direct your broker, trustee or nominee on how to vote your shares.
 Beneficial owners are also invited to attend the Annual Meeting.
 However, since beneficial owners are not stockholders of record, you may not vote your shares in person at the Annual Meeting unless you follow your broker's procedures for obtaining a legal proxy.
-If you request a printed copy of the proxy materials by mail, your broker or nominee will provide a voting instruction card for you to use.